-The Aquatic Division of the Park and Recreation Department seeks to renovate the historic structure to enhance and improve the aquatic experience at Parque Zaragoza and to supplement available resources for training and development of staff.
+The Aquatic Division of the Park and Recreation Department (PARD) seeks to renovate the historic structure to enhance and improve the aquatic experience at Parque Zaragoza and to supplement available resources for the training and development of staff.

 In 1931, the City of Austin purchased 9.3 acres bisected by Boggy Creek on the eastern edge of the city from W.S.
 Benson to establish Zaragosa Park.
 Intended as a segregated resource for the quickly growing community of Mexican immigrants, the new park quickly emerged as a cultural center for the entire region.
 Following the land purchase, business and civic leaders in the Mexican American community established the Zaragosa Park Board to organize activities, celebrations, and maintenance of their park.
 The first members of the board were Severino Guerra, Amador Candelas, and Miguel Guerrero.

 In 1941, residents of the neighborhood, organized by the National Youth Administration, a New Deal agency, built a recreation center on the northwest corner of the park.
 Originally constructed as a bathhouse for the pool built in 1933, the small brick building’s two rooms served as the park’s only indoor facilities for the next 65 years.
 The Zaragosa Recreation Center Advisory Board, established in 1981, petitioned the city for a new recreation center to serve the community’s needs, but it did not become a reality until 1996.

-In 1988, the Parks Department changed the name of the park from Zaragosa Park to Parque Zaragoza to reflect the proper spelling of Gen. Zaragoza’s last name.
+In 1988, PARD changed the name of the park from Zaragosa Park to Parque Zaragoza to reflect the proper spelling of General Zaragoza’s last name.